LotofTools

 The 5 Investor Rules Every Buyer Should Know

-The 1% rule says monthly rent should be at least 1% of the purchase price.
+The 1% rule, popularized in Brandon Turner’s The Book on Rental Property Investing (BiggerPockets Publishing, 2015), says monthly rent should be at least 1% of the purchase price.
 A $200,000 property should rent for $2,000/month minimum.
-The 2% rule is the stricter version — achieving it almost guarantees strong cash flow, but it’s rare in expensive markets.
+The 2% ruleis the stricter version — achieving it almost guarantees strong cash flow, but it’s rare in expensive coastal markets.

-The 50% rule estimates that operating expenses (excluding mortgage) will consume about 50% of your gross rental income over time.
-If your numbers show expenses at only 30%, you may be underestimating maintenance, vacancy, or CapEx reserves.
+The 50% rule estimates that operating expenses (excluding mortgage) will consume about 50% of your gross rental income over the long term.
+If your pro forma shows expenses at only 30% of rent, you’re almost certainly underestimating maintenance, vacancy, or CapEx reserves.

 The Gross Rent Multiplier (GRM) is the purchase price divided by annual gross rent.
 A GRM below 15 is generally favorable — it means you’re paying less than 15 years’ worth of gross rent for the property.
-The DSCR rule requires a minimum 1.25 ratio to ensure comfortable debt coverage with margin for vacancies and repairs.
+The DSCR rule requires a minimum 1.25 ratio to ensure comfortable debt coverage with margin for vacancies and repairs, which aligns with the underwriting bar used by most Fannie Mae-aligned and non-QM investor lenders.

 How to Analyze a Rental Property Deal (Step by Step)